sdraken/vulkan-tutorial/notes.md

 - End render pass
 When the commands have been recorded into the command buffer, they can be submitted to the  queue for execution.

+## Rendering and presentation
+Now everything is setup to implement a **drawFrame** function.
+The basic steps for the **drawFrame** are

+- Wait for previous frame to finish
+- Acquire an image from the swap chain
+- Record a command buffer which draws the scene onto that image
+- Submit the recorded command buffer
+- Present the swap chain image

+This implementation is basic suboptimal.
+We'll expand on the **drawFrame** later.

+### Synchronization
+Operations on the GPU in vulkan are automatically parallelized to a large extent.
+Loosely speaking, once we submit a command buffer the GPU will execute a lot of operations in parallel, without any consideration for synchronization.
+This is powerful because it allows the GPU to focus on what it does best, but a consequence is that we have to implement synchronization where an explicit order is important (for example, where results from some operations depend on other (potentially unfinished) operations).

+For our basic implementation of the **drawFrame** function there are 3 events that need to be synchronized,

+- Acquire an image from the swap chain
+- Execute commands that draw onto the acquired image
+- Present that image to the screen for presentation, returning it to the swapchain

+Each of these events are set in motion using a single function call, but they're all executed asynchronously on the GPU.
+The function calls themselves will return almost immediately, before the operations are actually finished on the GPU.
+Since each of our events depend on the previous one finishing, we need some way of achieving our desired ordering, luckily Vulkan provides primitives for that exact purpose.
+Similarly to how semaphores are used to synchronize multithreaded applications, Vulkan provides primitives **VkSemaphore** and **VkFence** for synchronization. **VkSemaphore** is used to synchronize work between GPU commands (for example, synchronizing execution of two GPU operations) and **VkFence** is used to synchronize between GPU and CPU (for example, when the CPU needs to know whether a set of GPU operations has completed). **VkFence** actually does block host execution so use it sparingly.

+### Subpass dependencies
+Even though we only use 1 subpass, the operations right before and right after our subpass count as implicit “subpasses” and require some implementation to synchronize.
+I'll have to read more about subpass dependency, the tutorial doesn't go into enough details.

+### Presentation
+Adding everything mentioned in this section together, we're finally able to draw our triangle.